WilleLX1/RubyRAT/README.md

 ### VirusTotal Upload

 The tool has already been uploaded once.
-You can review the upload [here](https://www.virustotal.com/gui/file/426ed7a22f44beac5e34ffc0c71f927749d53e3f8a970acbabbf763894edc1bf/detection).
+You can review the upload without any encryption added [here](https://www.virustotal.com/gui/file/426ed7a22f44beac5e34ffc0c71f927749d53e3f8a970acbabbf763894edc1bf/detection).

 # Setup Step-By-Step